amamory-ampere/openmp-offloading/openmp_gpu/readme.md

 - See Section [1.2.
 NVIDIA SDK Manager](https://docs.nvidia.com/jetson/jetpack/install-jetpack/index.html#package-management-tool);
 - Installing [SDK Manager for Jetson](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html).
 In this step, the Xavier needs to be connected to the host computer.
 I suppose that step 3 can be skipped assuming that the Xavier is already configured to run CUDA apps.
+You will also need the same version of CUDA that comes with the JetPack.

 Next, the following [cross compilation procedure](https://docs.nvidia.com/vpi/sample_cross_aarch64.html) provided by NVidia is the easiest found so far.
 It only requires to setup a single CMake file, called *Toolchain_aarch64_l4t.cmake*, with the cross compile configuration.
 This file might require some editing according to the installation location to the toolchain.